British fighter Hatton dead at 46

 His other defeat was dealt by Floyd Mayweather in 2007.

-During his heyday, Hatton was voted by the Ring magazine as its Fighter of the Year in 2005, the Boxing Writers Association of America and by ESPN.
+During his heyday, Hatton was voted by The Ring Magazine, the Boxing Writers Association of America and by ESPN as their Fighter of the Year in 2005.

 After retirement, Hatton, famous for his ultra-aggressive style, worked a promoter and even a trainer.